Insurance for charities

 Why do charities need insurance?

-An injured visitor
+An injured volunteer

-What is included in insurance for charities?
+What insurance is available for charities?

 Quick and easy process online with help available if needed.